Key Takeaways

 Just as your choices for making a website range from using a super-simple site builder to hand coding, hosting a website can be as easy — or as difficult — as you wish.
 We much prefer coupling performance and security upgrades with peace of mind by finding a respected web hosting provider, but the more adventurous may opt to run a server from home.

 Hosting your own website still has some serious obstacles, including dynamic IP addresses, bandwidth constraints, and electricity costs, but we can walk you through how to set up a server for Windows — or Linux-based sites.
-Up first, take a look at our favorite website hosting services, or skip ahead using the links below:
+Up first, take a look at how to host your own server, or skip ahead to third-party hosts using the links below:

 -